oaimli/oaimli.github.io/index.md

 #### Research Interests

-I am very interested in Natural Language Processing and Machine Learning, especially the interaction of Deep Learning and Natural Language Processing.
+I am very interested in Natural Language Processing and Machine Learning, especially the intersection of Deep Learning and Natural Language Processing.
 My current research focuses on:

 - Text generation and document-level understanding
 - Deep Unsupervised learning and deep generative models for Natural Language Processing
 - Knowledge guided Natural Language Processing
 - Model transparency, interpretability, and controllability

+In future study, I will extend my current research to multimodal data and achieve unsupervised neural language learning from multimodal resources, such as abstractive multimodal summarisation with deep generative models.

 #### Technical Skills